sensu/sensu-docs/CONTRIBUTING.md

 * Whether your contribution is for a bug fix or a feature request, **create an [Issue](https://github.com/sensu-plugins/sensu-docs-site/issues)** to let us know what you are thinking before you fix it.
 It helps us give a LGTM much faster (with fewer cases of saying no to a PR)
 * **For bugs**, if you have already found a fix, feel free to submit a Pull Request referencing the Issue you created.
 Include the `Fixes #` syntax to link it to the issue you're addressing.
 * **For feature requests**, we want to improve upon the documentation incrementally which means small changes at a time.
 In order to ensure your PR can be reviewed in a timely manner, please keep PRs small.
 If you think this is unrealistic, then mention that within the issue and we can discuss it.
+* **For adding a guide/doc**, use the [guide/doc template](static/files/sensu-doc-template.md).
+We would super :heart: it if when you write your doc, you ensure that it's written for all versions of the product you write it for, though that's not a requirement.
+We would also super :heart: it that if you're writing OS-specific content, you standardize it on Ubuntu.

 ### Updating Multiple Versions of the Docs
 Some contributions apply to multiple versions of Sensu, or other sections of the documentation. **We appreciate if you have a chance to copy these edits to all applicable versions.** 🙏